tangrams/tangram-docs/pages/Shaders-Overview.md

 #### Defines and Uniforms

-Beside the pre-defines blocks points, the user have the option to *define* macros or pass *uniforms* to both the vector and fragment shader.
-That can be done with the following higher layer properties.
+Beside modifying the pipeline at the pre-defined block points, you can also *define* macros or pass *uniforms* to both the vector and fragment shaders.
+This can be done with the following higher layer properties.

-**Defines** are GLSL preprocessor statements, which are injected into shader code at compilation time.
-The `defines` block allows you to set and define custom statements, useful for changing the functionality of a shader without modifying the shader code directly.
+**Defines** are GLSL preprocessor statements which are injected into shader code at compilation time.
+The `defines` block allows you to set and define custom statements, useful for setting flags or switches to change the functionality of a shader without modifying the shader code directly.

 For example: